francasino/traffic_analysis/README.md

 A set of methods to enable traffic classification using randomness tests.
 We also add an automated database creation algorithm.
 Temporary cleaning the code to be updated.

+Added database creation
+Added randomness tests
+Lacks evaluator (gamma-modified levels from 0.1 to 2, as in the original paper).

 The code can be used if cited properly: